realA10001986/Dash-Gauges/README.md

 ##### &#9654; TCD connected by wire

 Check this if you have a Time Circuits Display connected by wire.
-You can only connect *either* a button *or* the TCD to the "time travel" connector on the Plutonium Gauges, but not both.
+You can only connect *either* a button *or* the TCD to the "time travel" connector on the Dash Gauges, but not both.

 Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.